UC Davis, 1992

 With over 20 years of experience as a player and member of the coaching staff at UC Davis, Matt Vaughn was named head coach of the Aggies in August 2011.

-Vaughn completed his second season at the helm of his alma mater and 21st overall with the program in 2013.
+Vaughn completed his third season at the helm of his alma mater and 22nd overall with the program in 2014.

 The former pitching coach proved he could work just as well with hitters and the Aggies boasted the third best batting average in the Big West, hitting .283 over 56 games.
 UC Davis also had the third best on-base percentage (.359) and the third most doubles (95) in the conference and ranked No. 4 in runs scored (297).
 Despite all the firepower at the plate, Vaughn also instilled a great sense of patience in his hitters, as the Aggies struck out just 271 times, the fewest in the league.